 Like Māori, Europeans found precious rocks and minerals on islands.
 In the 19th century both Kawau and Waiheke islands were mined for manganese and copper.

-In 1885 mining began on Whakaari (White Island) for sulfur, and the volcanic rock there was mined for fertiliser.
+In 1885 mining for sulfur began on Whakaari (White Island), and the volcanic rock there was mined for fertiliser.
 But the project was dropped in 1933 because of the economic depression, and the difficulty of working on an active volcano.

 Many attempts have been made to farm larger islands such as Waiheke and Great Barrier in the Hauraki Gulf, and Arapawa and D’Urville in the Marlborough Sounds.
 Farming has often been marginal economically, due to the high cost of bringing in materials and ferrying stock to the mainland markets.